Logan-Hansen/PokemonCrystal/README.md

 - [X] Updated movesets for Pokemon
 - [ ] Base stat changes to rebalance and increase usability
 - [ ] Change shiny formula to not be dependent on DVs so can have all perfect with some shiny still
-- [ ] Have someone show you dex entries for Raikou and Entei to make tracking them easier.
+- [X] Dex entries for Raikou, Entei, and Suicune marked as seen when you wake them up to make tracking them easier.
 - [ ] master ball in game corner
 - [ ] dex shows base stats, evolution data, learnset information including egg moves, tmhm, and tutor moves. (similar to crystal clear)
 - [ ] stat exp updated when you use pokecenter as well as box